Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing 90% of home page of slicing project using tailwind and react.

 **Thoughts** : Hopefully i can finish this project tomorrow.

+### Day 34: 22 March 2022

+**Today Progress**: Finish slicing my landing page website design, with react and tailwind css

+**Thoughts** : Gotta do some design things tomorrow, maybe i'm not able to continue this challenge in several days.